 Experiment type (not send time)

-For all other experiment types, use Randomly split variations to specify what portion of your user list to include in an experiment.
-The control campaign and variations are sent in roughly equal proportions whether you set the option to yes or no.
+For all other experiment types, use Randomly split variants to specify what portion of your user list to include in an experiment.
+The control campaign and variants are sent in roughly equal proportions whether you set the option to yes or no.

 -

-To send to an entire user list, set Randomly split variations to Yes.
+To send to an entire user list, set Randomly split variants to Yes.

 With this setting, blast campaign experiments end when all campaign messages are sent.
 Triggered campaign experiments run until you select a winner.
 With this setting, you must select a winner, Iterable doesn't pick one for you.